TheOtherRolesAU/TheOtherRoles/README.md

 <details>
   <summary>Click to show the Changelog</summary>

+**Changes in 1.8.2**
+- Add map and impostor count to lobby settings

 **Hotfix 1.8.1** Resolves bugs that occured when the Jackal recruited a Medic, Swapper and Tracker\
 \
 **Changes in v1.8:**